 The insight immediately displays the measure in the selected period.

 - If you use the Filter by date, you cannot open the insight as a report.
-The Open as Report button is disabled.
+The Open as Report option is disabled.

 - If you use Compare for a measure, the Filter by date is not available for this measure.

-For more information, see Time over Time Comparison in Analytical Designer.
+For more information, see Time over Time Comparison.

 Filter Measures by Date with Different Date Dimensions